Ouxsoft/LivingMarkup/examples/README.md

 This folder contains a collection of examples using LivingMarkup.

 ## [BitwiseExample](BitwiseExample/)
-This example shows how to pass Component arguments.
+This example shows how to pass Module arguments.

 ## [IfStatementExample](IfStatementExample/)
 This example shows how if statements are made.